 - 16.1.
-Consistent with clause 55.20 of the Agreement, where a public holiday falls on day the Employee is on paid parental leave, the Employee will be granted a day off in lieu, to be taken by the Employee immediately following the period of paid parental leave. - 16.2.
-For example, if an employee is rostered Monday to Thursday and takes their paid parental leave flexible from Monday to Wednesday and a public holiday fell on the Monday, the day in lieu is Thursday.
-Employees must access that leave in lieu day on that Thursday to avoid employees banking leave in lieu days to be taken at a later date.
+Consistent with clause 62.20 of the Agreement, where a public holiday falls on a day the Employee is on paid parental leave, the Employee will be granted a day off in lieu, to be taken by the Employee immediately following the period of paid parental leave. - 16.2.
+For example, if an Employee is rostered Monday to Thursday and takes their paid parental leave flexibly from Monday to Wednesday consistent with clause 62.18 of the Agreement and a public holiday fell on the Monday, the day in lieu is Thursday.
+Employees must access that leave in lieu day on that Thursday to avoid Employees banking leave in lieu days to be taken at a later date.